Vollinger0/esm/development.md

    1. find block by matching devicename with blocktype
    1. find customicon name
    1. save customicon as itemid for EWA.
+- add a AI-powered chatbot, chatgpt-like that roleplays as a spacefaring hamster :)

 ### optional